Community Hospital in Grand Junction has joined in a training effort to implement processes that improve health care.

 Community Hospital has teamed up with University of Utah Health Care through a program called Value University.
 The free online learning platform and an associated national training pilot program, made possible with support from the Robert Wood Johnson Foundation, is designed to implement processes to provide better care at lower costs.

-Riggle and Kristin Gundt, chief nursing officer at Community Hospital, served as team leads in guiding staff through the processes.
+Riggle and Kristin Gundt, chief nursing officer at Community Hospital, served as team leads in the effort.

 “Classically, health care providers are not trained in any of the competencies around what improving value actually is and means,” said Dr. Robert Pendleton, chief medical quality officer at University of Utah Health Care.
 “We’re sharing what we’ve learned about what centering health care around patients truly means in an efficient package that people can access at their convenience.”